Matter, Properties & Mixtures

 Matter, properties, and mixtures form the entry point to chemistry โ the study of what everything is made of and how we classify it.
 Students learn to distinguish between physical and chemical properties, understand the three common states of matter and the phase changes between them, and explore particle theory as the model that explains why matter behaves the way it does.
 A major focus is classification: pure substances versus mixtures, homogeneous versus heterogeneous mixtures, and the roles of solutes and solvents in solutions.
 Students also study practical separation techniques such as filtration, distillation, and chromatography.
 Density is introduced as a key property for identifying and comparing materials.
 This foundational knowledge gives students the vocabulary and conceptual framework they need before studying atomic structure, bonding, and chemical reactions.

-Suggested learning path: Start with classifying matter and identifying physical versus chemical properties, then study states of matter and phase changes, explore mixture types and separation techniques, and finally work with density and particle theory.
+Suggested order: Start with classifying matter and identifying physical versus chemical properties, then study states of matter and phase changes, explore mixture types and separation techniques, and finally work with density and particle theory.

 Matter